-- Commit to covering both the “efficiency” and “equity” aspects of environmental transition.
+Commit to covering both the “efficiency” and “equity” aspects of environmental transition.
 These aspects cannot be separated in the presence of externalities and constraints on policies linked to the behavior and motivations of individuals and economic actors.
 But in many classic works on environmental economics, the “equity” aspect has been relegated to the background.
-PSE, with its capacity for 360° analysis of public policies, and its expertise on inequality issues, is specially equipped to make economics work on its two legs.
+Paris School of Economics, with its capacity for 360° analysis of public policies, and its expertise on inequality issues, is specially equipped to make economics work on its two legs.

 To deepen the conditions for a sustainable and equitable transition to a world with zero net carbon emissions, for companies and households.
 The aim is to better understand the magnitude of the reallocation costs of this transition, to assess their impacts in terms of stranded assets and green investments and, finally, to draw up the macroeconomic scenarios of the transition and their consequences.
 See more information.

 Because they account for three quarters of greenhouse gas emissions and consume two thirds of the world’s energy, cities will play a decisive role in the decarbonization of society.
 For several years now, they have been engaged in a wide range of actions to transform themselves into “zero-carbon” cities by 2050.
 The scope of decarbonization includes the transition of transport systems, energy efficiency, integrated waste management and the promotion of recycling, as well as investment in sustainable urban infrastructure.
 This transition is mobilizing all the players in the city, both public and private, urban service operators and industrialists, revealing a new value chain with as yet unclear contours.
 Citizens are called upon to play a major role, more active than in the past, through the adoption of new behaviors.
 See more information.

 Actor Behaviors and Public Regulation